AdobeDocs/workfront-known-issues.en/help/known-issues/known-issues-workfront/wf-timesheets-cannot-use-hour-type-dropdown.md

 ---
-title: "Timesheets: Hour Type dropdown does not open"
+title: 'Timesheets: Hour Type dropdown does not open'
-description: "When a user attempts to open the Hour Type dropdown on a timesheet, the screen flickers but the dropdown does not open.
-This occurs when the monitor is set to an unusual resolution, or when the zoom of the browser window is not set to 100%."
+description: When a user attempts to open the Hour Type dropdown on a timesheet, the screen flickers but the dropdown does not open.
+This occurs when the monitor is set to an unusual resolution, or when the zoom of the browser window is not set to 100%.
 hidefromtoc: yes
+exl-id: 50660f78-b963-4eb9-b95f-3fdc129d9ecb
 ---
 # Timesheets: [!UICONTROL Hour Type] dropdown does not open

 >[!NOTE]